-z/OS Debugger combines the richness of the z/OS environment with the power of Language Environment[®] to provide a debugger for programmers to isolate and fix their program bugs and test their applications. z/OS Debugger gives you the capability of testing programs in batch, using a nonprogrammable terminal in full-screen mode, or using a workstation interface to remotely debug your programs.
+z/OS Debugger combines the richness of the z/OS environment with the power of Language Environment® to provide a debugger for programmers to isolate and fix their program bugs and test their applications. z/OS Debugger gives you the capability of testing programs in batch, using a nonprogrammable terminal in full-screen mode, or using a workstation interface to remotely debug your programs.

 This document describes the tasks you must do to customize z/OS Debugger.
-You can use Host Configuration Assistant for Z Development (HCA) to generate a customized checklist for z/OS Debugger, and then refer to this guide for more details.
-HCA is a cloud-based wizard that is designed to simplify planning and configuring of Z development products.
+You can use IBM Host Configuration Assistant for Z Development to generate a customized checklist for z/OS Debugger, and then refer to this guide for more details.
+IBM Host Configuration Assistant for Z Development is an interactive wizard that is designed to simplify planning and configuring of Z development products.
 Besides z/OS Debugger, you can also find the configuration information for other host components like z/OS Explorer and z/OS Source Code Analysis.
-HCA always supports the latest product releases.
+Only the latest product releases are supported.